workmanjack/privacy-policies-through-time/README.md

 A collection of privacy policies organized by company and revision date

+Begin exploring the dataset via [this notebook](/notebooks/privacy-policies-through-time.ipynb) and the [master-privacy-policies-index.csv](/privacy-policies-through-time/master-privacy-policies-index.csv) index.

 ## Objective

 Studying how privacy policies have evolved over time can tell us about…